owtf/ptp/docs/source/gettingstarted.rst

 Welcome!
 ========

-Here we present the :mod:`ptp` (*Pentesters' Tools Parser*) project.
+Here we present the :mod:`ptp` (*Pentesters' Tools Parser*) project and answer the *What is it?
+What does it do?
+Why does it do it?
+How does it do it?* questions.

-Before coding anything, let us start with some brief explanation about the project, its context and its aims.

 The project has been developed during the `Google Summer of Code 2014, 10th edition <https://www.google-melange.com/gsoc/homepage/google/gsoc2014>`_, in